az40/FP-TTC/README.md

 sh test.sh
 ```

-You may want to modify the `test.py` file depending on your data (e.g. changing image width and height).
+You may want to modify the `infer.py` file depending on your needs.
 There is also a `batch_infer.sh` you can use to run batch inference on a folder of subfolders containing images.
 Again, you may want to modify `batch_infer.py` according to your needs.

 Once you have a folder of subfolders containing inferences, you can create a video from each subfolder using `batch_create_video.py`.